jamesj64/Automated-Theorem-Prover/README.md

 1. Formulas should be written in infix notation.
 2. The truth-functional operators obey the standard precedence rules.
 The above operators are listed according to their relative precedence (descending).
 3. Each of the above binary operators is right-associative.
 For example, `P ⇒ Q ⇒ P` will be treated as `P ⇒ (Q ⇒ P)`.
+4. You should place each formula in quotes so they are parsed correctly.